 • Vomiting

-4. Ask your doctor about going on the pill
+4. Ask your doctor about hormonal birth control

 How can I stop my tampon from coming out when pooping?